My running journey

 I managed the race in 35 minutes, which for me was an amazing achievement, as I did not view myself as a runner.

 I then ran several 10k’s but soon the longer races began calling to me.
 Could I run a half marathon?
 I saw a local one in March, and signed up.
 By then my long run was 7 or 8 miles, so I had decided that I could make the step up.
-I found the longer runs (11-12 miles) so draining, and it took me a while to find kit to wear in the winter that kept me warm, but not sweaty, during those winter long runs.
+I found the longer runs (11-12 miles) really draining, and it took me a while to find kit to wear in the winter that kept me warm, but not sweaty, during those winter long runs.

 I even completed a full marathon in 2011 (Stockholm) and another in 2015 (Brighton).